Perennials/articles/Nodejs-introduction-for-synchronous-guys.md

 ---------------------------------

 ### Nodejs against PHP/Apache
-Nodejs works differently from PHP.
+Nodejs works different from PHP.
 With PHP often Apache (the web server) runs all the time and starts PHP whenever there is request.
 Nodejs serves itself.
 I.e. the script itself acts as HTTP server so the same script does the job of Apache and of PHP, in the same process.
 If the script stops we don't have a web server anymore.
-So one needs to think about nodejs in web applications a bit differently.
+So one needs to think about nodejs in web applications a bit different.
 In production we need to do with it how we do with Apache - start it on machine boot time.
 And after we update the script we need to restart the process, because the original script is already loaded in memory and if we only replace the script it will not affect anything.
 This may look unfamiliar at first